 Can my emotional support animal live in my university dorm?

-College dorms and campus housing must also accommodate student residents that want to live with their emotional support animals.
-There have been instances where colleges have been penalized for not following Fair Housing guidelines.
-Students should be aware, however, that universities often have certain unique requirements when it comes to ESA requests.
-For more information, you should check with your school to see their specific policies regarding emotional support animals in dorms and campus housing.
+Yes, emotional support animals can live in university housing.
+There have been instances where colleges have been penalized for not following FHA guidelines.
+Students should be aware, however, that universities often have specific requirements when it comes to ESA requests.
+For more information, you should check with your school for their specific policy regarding emotional support animals in dorms and campus housing.

 Can my emotional support animal come to class with me?

-Generally speaking, ESAs do not have a legal right to attend classrooms.
+Unfortunately no, SAs do not have a legal right to be in classrooms.
 However, you should check with your school to see if they have any policies regarding emotional support animals on campus.
-For the most part, schools will not allow ESAs in a classroom or other school setting.
+However, most schools will not allow ESAs in a classroom or other school settings, except for housing.

 Can my emotional support animal board airplanes?

-Until January 2021, ESAs were allowed to board the cabin of flights free of charge.
-That all changed due to regulatory changes by the U.S. Department of Transportation.
-As a result of these legal developments, U.S. airlines no longer recognize emotional support animals.
+Unfortunately, due to regulatory changes by the U.S. Department of Transportation, U.S. airlines no longer recognize emotional support animals.

 Get your Psychiatric Service Dog Letter Now